maximd/test-jekyll/README.md

 This is my way to get started with Jekyll and GitHub Pages.

-The website can be visited at http://maximd.github.io/test-jekyll/
+The website can be visited at http://maximd.github.io/test-jekyll/ or http://test-jekyll.maximd.fr/

 Everything takes place in the `gh-pages` branch.